Join us in accompanying refugees during COVID-19

 - In Thailand, JRS is offering emergency shelters for quarantine and looking to meet urgent needs.
 We are providing assistance for COVID-19 tests and related costs for urban refugees who have no valid documentation.
 Thanks to interpreters available on call, we are running hotlines for psycho-social support, casework, and other protection services.
 Counselling materials in both print and video formats have also been disseminated to refugee and asylum seeker communities.

 - In Afghanistan, in collaboration with our local partners, we have distributed 3,500 hygiene and informational kits to help students stay safe and healthy.
+We are also running English language lesson broadcasts on Herat-AVA radio station to keep marginalised communities learning during the pandemic.

 - In Central African Republic, we are training parents and providing them with education kits, to help children continue school at home.
 We are also exploring community radio broadcasts where teachers will provide live lessons.